A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Discussion and closing remarks

 This work leads to many open questions, and we list a few.

-$\bullet$~ We defined the operator $\K$ by it's action on operators in momentum space in \eqref{KU1}, but a physically more appealing interpretation is missing.
-These operators act non-locally on fields.
+$\bullet$~ We defined the operator $\K$ by its action on operators in momentum space in \eqref{KU1}, but a physically more appealing interpretation is desirable.
+The operator $\K$ acts non-locally on fields.
 The definition \eqref{KU1} requires $\vartheta = \pi$, which is reminiscent of theories in 2D where topological charges at $\vartheta = \pi$ can strongly influence the critical behavior, the classic example being the O(3) sigma model at $\vartheta = \pi$ \cite{Haldane}.
-In this regard, the results in \cite{Wiegmann} might be relevant.
-We also briefly considered interpreting $\K$ as a Wilson line $W$ in the OPE $\lim_{x \to y} \Phidagger (x) W(x,y) \Phi (y)$ in order to make it gauge covariant, but didn't reach any definitive conclusion concerning its connection to $\K$.\footnote{{\bf Note added:} Based on our subsequent work to higher orders in perturbation theory for our model and the massless RG flows we found between two different CFT fixed points \cite{RDolls2}, it was suggested that $\K$ can be interpreted as a topological defect, analogous to a Verlinde line in 2D.
+In this regard, the results in \cite{Wiegmann} might be relevant.\footnote{{\bf Note added:} Based on our subsequent work to higher orders in perturbation theory for our model and the massless RG flows we found between two different CFT fixed points \cite{RDolls2}, it was suggested that $\K$ can be interpreted as a topological defect, analogous to a Verlinde line in 2D.
 In this 4D context, one expects a codimension 2 defect, i.e. a 2-dimensional surface.}

 $\bullet$~ All of our RG calculations were only carried out to only 1-loop.
 For the 2D examples with the same 1-loop beta functions, higher loop corrections confirmed the cyclic RG flow \cite{BLflow} for current-current perturbations to all orders.
 Since the algebraic structure of our marginal operators closely parallel current-current perturbations in 2D, we expect the cyclicity to hold to higher orders, but this needs to be confirmed.\footnote{{\bf Note added:} This was confirmed in \cite{RDolls2}.}